 I’ve made a number of really easy fall tree crafts with my daycare hooligans over the years.
 I love crafting with kids in the fall because there are so many colours and textures to learn about and explore.
 Of course, with the changing colours of the leaves, I come up with lots of tree crafts and activity for the daycare each Autumn.
 Here’s one I hope you’ll enjoy.
 The colourful “leaves” and the patterned, textured “tree trunks and branches” combined with an old favourite – tracing our hands, all helped to make this Fall Tree Hand Craft a big hit with the kids.

-Yesterday, we made a simple fall tree hand craft using wallpaper samples and tissue paper.
+Yesterday, we made these simple, but fun and colourful trees, using wallpaper samples and tissue paper.
 Free wall paper samples and tissue paper are two of my favourite inexpensive crafting materials!

 First we looked through our wallpaper sample books and each Hooligans picked out a piece of brown paper to have their arm and hand traced onto.
 If you’re new around here, and haven’t heard me sing the praises of my wallpaper samples, let me fill you in: I ask at my local paint/paper shop if I can have their expired wallpaper sample books.
 They’re always happy to to hand them over rather than throw them in the trash.